TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :typoscript:`flagIdentifier`
         The flag key (like `gb` or `fr`) used to be used in the TYPO3 backend.

+        ..  versionadded:: 12.4
+            You can also use :typoscript:`flag` to match the corresponding site configuration setting.

     :typoscript:`hreflang`
         The language tag for this language defined by RFC 1766 / 3066 for :html:`lang` and :html:`hreflang` attributes